gemini-cli-extensions/bigquery-data-analytics/DEVELOPER.md

 ## Building the Extension

-The "build" process for this extension involves packaging the extension's metadata files (`gemini-extension.json`, `BIGQUERY.md`, `LICENSE`) along with the skills.
+The building process for this extension is handled automatically by the automated workflows when a new release is created.
+Manual building is not required.

 ## Maintainer Information